 There is even a palm tree in the backyard which defies Oregon's

-miserable weather.
-After 12 years St. Petersburg, FL, I moved to
+Moved to Florida but after 12 years St. Petersburg, FL, I moved to

 Barcelona, Spain with my husband.
+Much better all around.

 Depend On The Kindness Of Strangers